kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/03-real-world-react/04-copying-link-url-to-clipboard.md

 Highlight one of your links and type `> document.execCommand('copy')`

-`true` Will be returned (if you get `false` it means your browser doesn't work with this command, or maybe the user has restricted access to the clipboard)
+`true` Will be returned

+* If you get `false` it means your browser doesn't work with this command
+* Or maybe the user has restricted access to the clipboard

 You can paste your clipboard item to the console and it should be exactly the link you copied to your clipboard